My Al Capone Museum | home

 3) Again, and it needs repeating!!!
 Only buy items with solid provenance!!!
 The more money the more provenance!!
 The story, dates and people involved have to fit the history of the item.

-Al Capone did have the "C" engraved on some items but these were not only for use by him but mostly for use by his guests, family and friends.
+Al Capone did have the "C" engraved on some items, but these were not only for use by him but mostly for use by his guests, family and friends.
 These were not items personally attributed specifically to him.
-Example the invoice from a jeweler showed he had all the cutlery and flatware engraved with a "C" for use by him and his dinner guests at The Lexington Hotel or at his Miami home.
+Example, the invoice from a jeweler showed he had all the cutlery and flatware engraved with a "C" for use by him and his dinner guests at The Lexington Hotel or at his Miami home.
 Only his personally used items were engraved with the letters A.C. or ACG.

 An excellent example of someone faking an item is a cigarette case purported to be given to Al Capone by his mentor Johnny Torrio for Al's 11th wedding anniversary.
 I had first heard of this cigarette case back in 1990.

-*** There are a handful of Al Capone's verified personal items, such as a penknife that was attached to his watch chain, a money clip, and tie bar had the monogram AL. These are generally items gifted to Al Capone from others.
+*** There are a handful of Al Capone's verified personal items, such as a penknife that was attached to his watch chain, a money clip, and a tie bar that had the monogram AL. These are generally items gifted to Al Capone from others.
 His personally bought items were always initialed A.C.

 The dubious case sold for $4400 back in June 1990 at Christie's East Auction in New York City.